OHIO-ECT/ITS-4750-Lab-01/README.md

 -   Assigned GNS3 Virtual machine

--   This Lab as a PDF open in an independent reader.
-(Not embedded in a browser)

 ### Review videos BEFORE attempting the lab!

 - [Tech Nugget N0.1 Basic Diagnostic Tools 1]